Okerew/Neural-Web/README.md

 - #### `void updateEmotionalMemory(EmotionalSystem *system)` : Updates the emotional memory of the network.
 Adds new emotional memories to the memory system and updates the emotional memory index.

 - #### `void triggerEmotion(EmotionalSystem *system, int emotion_type, float trigger_strength, unsigned int timestamp)` : Triggers an emotional response in the network.
 Activates a specific emotional response in the network.

+### Imagination System:

+- #### `ImaginationScenario createScenario(Neuron *neurons, MemorySystem *memory_system, int max_neurons, float divergence);` : Creates a new imagination scenario.
+Generates a new imagination scenario based on the current state of the network.
+- #### `void simulateScenario(ImaginationScenario *scenario, Neuron *neurons, float *input_tensor, int max_neurons, int steps);` : Simulates an imagination scenario.
+Runs the imagination scenario for the specified number of steps.
+- #### `void evaluateScenarioPlausibility(ImaginationScenario *scenario, MemorySystem *memory_system);` : Evaluates the plausibility of an imagination scenario.
+Checks the plausibility of the scenario based on the memory system.
+- #### `float applyImaginationToDecision(ImaginationSystem *imagination, Neuron *neurons, float *input_tensor, int max_neurons);` : Applies imagination to a decision.
+Modifies the decision based on the imagination system.
+- #### `void updateImaginationCreativity(ImaginationSystem *imagination, float performance_delta, float novelty);` : Updates the creativity of the imagination system.
+Adjusts the creativity of the imagination system based on performance and novelty.
+- #### `void freeImaginationSystem(ImaginationSystem *system);` : Frees the memory allocated for the imagination system.
+Releases the memory used by the imagination system.
+- #### `void blendImaginedOutcomes(ImaginedOutcome *outcomes, int num_outcomes, float *result_vector);` : Blends the imagined outcomes into a result vector.
+Combines the imagined outcomes to create a result vector.
+- #### `bool isScenarioCoherent(ImaginationScenario *scenario, float threshold);` : Checks if an imagination scenario is coherent.
+Determines if the scenario is coherent based on a specified threshold.
+- #### `void adjustNeuronsWithImagination(Neuron *neurons, ImaginedOutcome *outcome, int max_neurons, float influence);` : Adjusts the activations of neurons based on imagined outcomes.
+Modifies the activations of the neurons based on the imagined outcomes.

+### Social System

+- #### `void freeSocialSystem(SocialSystem *system)`
+Frees the memory allocated for the social system.
+Deallocates memory to prevent memory leaks.

+- #### `char *generateSocialFeedback(SocialSystem *system, const char *context)`
+Generates social feedback based on the given context.
+Provides feedback or responses based on social interactions and context.

+- #### `void applySocialInfluence(SocialSystem *system, Neuron *neurons, float *weights, int max_neurons)`
+Applies social influence to the network.
+Adjusts the neurons and weights based on social interactions and influences.

+- #### `void predictBehavior(SocialSystem *system, int person_id, const char *context, float *predicted_behavior)`
+Predicts the behavior of a person in a given context.
+Estimates how a person will behave based on social data and context.

+- #### `void recordSocialInteraction(SocialSystem *system, int person_id, float *emotional_state, float cooperation_level, float satisfaction, const char *type, const char *context)`
+Records a social interaction for a person.
+Stores details about the interaction, including emotional state, cooperation level, satisfaction, type, and context.

+- #### `float calculateInteractionDiversity(SocialSystem *system)`
+Calculates the diversity of social interactions.
+Measures how varied the social interactions are within the system.

+- #### `float negotiateOutcome(SocialSystem* system, int person_id, float* goals, float* other_goals, float* compromise)`
+Negotiates an outcome between a person and others.
+Determines a compromise based on the goals of the person and others involved.

+- #### `void updatePersonModel(SocialSystem* system, int person_id, float* observed_behavior, float* predicted_behavior)`
+Updates the model of a person based on observed and predicted behavior.
+Adjusts the person's model to better reflect their actual behavior.

+- #### `void updateEmpathy(SocialSystem* system, EmotionalSystem* emotional_system)`
+Updates the empathy levels in the social system based on the emotional system.
+Adjusts empathy to reflect the emotional state of the system.

 ### Utility Functions

 - #### `getCurrentTime()` : Returns the current time.
 Provides the current date and time.